tibor309/tibor309/README.md

 ## 👋 Hi i'm Tibor
 I'm not really an artist or programmer, but i'm trying my best!
 I'm a computer scientist/mechanic, i'm better at software than hardware.
 I don't have many projects on github because i don have the knowlage and the will to start a bunch of them.
 I like to tinker with tech, and linux.
 Most of the time i'm online so if you wanna have a chat go ahead, i don't bite!
 And yes, i'm a furry!
 If you don't like it, thats your problem and not mine!
+And if you don't know what i mean, i suggest wikipedia.

 ### Socials and links